Getmo-Inc/webpush2/README.md

 });
 ```

-When you need to centralize subdomains, you can pass a third parameter with the secure URL, like so:
+When you need to centralize subdomains, you can pass a second parameter with the secure URL, like so:

 ```javascript
 var webpush = window.Smartpush.create({